Sales Funnel vs Pipeline: How Modern B2B Teams Unite Both for Growth

 – Implement lead scoring in marketing automation.

-– Use sequencing tools for multi-touch cadences.
+– Use sequencing tools for cadences.

-– Leverage AI for research, personalization, and workflow automation.
+– Leverage AI for research, personalization, workflow.

 1. Define Your Stages and Qualify Rigorously

-Implement a qualification step before leads enter the pipeline.
-This could be done by a inside sales team or an outsourced SDR company.
-The idea is to vet leads against your ICP (ideal customer profile) and confirm interest.
-This way, sales reps spend time only on high-quality opportunities.
-According to industry data, only about 25% of marketing-generated leads are typically of high enough quality to advance directly to sales(4).
-Rather than letting the other 75% languish or burdening your closers with unvetted leads, put a system in place to handle them.
+Add a qualification step before leads enter the pipeline.
+An in-house inside sales team or an outsourced SDR company can vet each lead against your ICP and confirm genuine interest, so closers spend time only on real opportunities.
+Industry data suggests only about 25% of marketing-generated leads are high enough quality to go straight to sales (4).
+Rather than letting the other 75% languish, build a system to work them.

 2. Nurture Leads with Multi-Touch, Omnichannel Outreach